go-debos/debos-recipes/README.md

 # debos-recipes
-Collection of recipes for 'debos' tool
+Collection of recipes for ['debos' tool](https://github.com/sjoerdsimons/debos).

+Initial recipes for Debian are based on previous work located at https://git.apertis.org/git/apertis-workshop.git